-A survey tool was developed with input from social scientists to estimate the frequency of different housing and bedding types used on organic dairy farms in Vermont in the winter of 2019.
+With input from social scientists, a survey tool was developed to estimate the frequency of different housing and bedding types used on organic dairy farms in Vermont in the winter of 2019.
 The survey tool was a short questionnaire designed to be administered by multiple methods (mailed, internet-based, telephone interview).
 The process included initial outreach, survey distribution through online access and mailed paper copies, follow-up mailings and telephone reminders with the opportunity to complete the questionnaire by telephone interview.
 Survey methodology was approved by the Institutional Review Board at the University of Vermont (CHRBSS: 19-0057), and respondents received no reimbursement for completion of the survey.
 The Strengthening the Reporting of Observational Studies in Epidemiology statement checklist for Veterinary medicine (STROBE-Vet; O’Connor et al., 2016) was considered during survey design and for reporting results.

 Sampling Method

 The target population was organic dairy farms in Vermont, USA, with possible relevance to organic dairy farms in the northeastern United States.
 The source population was farms in Vermont, USA that were producing and shipping certified organic cow milk at the time of the survey.
 We hypothesized bedded pack systems would be used less frequently compared to tiestall or freestall housing systems.
 Sustainable agriculture extension experts provided estimates that approximately 30 dairy farms used bedded pack systems in Vermont, with the majority being used on organic dairy farms.
-Therefore the target number of survey respondents was at least 77 organic dairy farmers, based on an a priori estimate of 20 (10%) dairy farmers using bedded pack systems in a fixed population of approximately 200 organic dairy farms, an allowable margin of error of 2.5%, and assuming Type I error of 5% (Zα = 1.96).
+Therefore, the target number of survey respondents was at least 77 organic dairy farmers, based on an a priori estimate of 20 (10%) dairy farmers using bedded pack systems in a fixed population of approximately 200 organic dairy farms, an allowable margin of error of 2.5%, and assuming Type I error of 5% (Zα = 1.96).

-Obtaining contact information for farmer populations can be a challenge because state agriculture agencies may not share dairy farmer contact information and because farmer populations may be dynamic.
-For example, the number of organic dairies in Vermont identified in state government data increased from 184 in 2015 to 203 in 2016, and then declined to 190 by the first quarter of 2019 (Vermont Dairy Data, 2020), although the list of individual farms is not freely accessible from state agencies.
+Obtaining contact information for farmer populations can be a challenge, as state agricultural agencies may not share dairy farmer contact information and because farmer populations may be dynamic.
+For example, the number of organic dairies in Vermont identified in state government data increased from 184 in 2015 to 203 in 2016, and then declined to 190 by the first quarter of 2019 (Vermont Dairy Data, 2020), although the list of individual farms is not freely accessible through state agencies.
 In comparison, the USDA Organic Integrity (USDA-OI) database (https://organic.ams.usda.gov/integrity/) is publicly accessible.
 USDA-OI data are provided by USDA-Accredited Certifying Agents (certifiers) and databases are updated by certifiers monthly or more frequently.
-Dairy farm names and addresses were retrieved from the database using terms “Dairy cow: milk” and “VT-Vermont”.
+Dairy farm names and addresses were retrieved from the database using terms “Dairy cow: milk” and “VT-Vermont.”
 Two searches were performed.
 First, a search of the USDA-OI database, conducted 10 October 2018, yielded 197 farms.
 At the time of our initial USDA-OI database search, it was unclear when the database had last been updated.
-A second search of the same database on 10 January 2019 reflected an update in December 2018, and yielded a smaller pool of 177 farms.
+A second search of the same database on 10 January 2019 reflected an update in December 2018, yielding a smaller pool of 177 farms.
 Contact information from the first search was used for the mailing list for the initial questionnaire, and information from the second search of the updated database served as a reference for verification and defined the source population of certified organic dairy farms producing milk in Vermont for this study.

 Questionnaire Design